 - Assist with light, assorted administrative duties.

 This internship is remote.
-The editorial intern works 10-16 hours per week between Monday and Friday, at a requested commitment of 6 months.
+The editorial intern works 10-15 hours per week between 9 AM and 5 PM PST on Monday through Friday, at a requested commitment of 6 months.
 Interns will receive $15.00/hour, as well as finished copies of books published during their internship.

-The internship will begin in mid-July, with a specific start date to be agreed upon in conjunction with the intern.
+The internship will begin in late August or early September, with a specific start date to be agreed upon in conjunction with the intern.

 Critical reading skills, careful attention to detail, and a love for literature.
 Must work well independently and collaboratively, and budget time and multiple projects efficiently.
 A love for tea and/or coffee is a plus.